AtanasovAtanas/interactive-content/EN/10-Methods/02-Naming-and-Best-Practices.md

 Each method should perform a **single**, well-defined task.

-A Method's name should **describe that task** in a clear and non-ambiguous way.
+A method's name should **describe that task** in a clear and non-ambiguous way.

 **Avoid** methods **longer than one screen**, split them to several shorter methods.